Afghanistan–China relations: Chinese peacekeeping efforts

 China expanded its peacemaking role in the Afghan war.

 Since 2017, foreign minister Wang Yi initiated shuttle diplomacy between Pakistan and Afghanistan, who over the course of the war have accused each other of attacks and bombings.
 The three countries—China, Afghanistan, and Pakistan—have agreed to establish a trilateral dialogue forum and revive the Shanghai Cooperation Organisation's Contact Group on Afghanistan.

 Some claim the China–Pakistan Economic Corridor would be the most effective way to integrate Afghanistan into the regional Belt and Road Initiative.

 To counter regional instability, China has since 2015 joined the Quadrilateral Coordination Group and the Moscow Format.
 In 2015, China hosted negotiations between the Taliban and Afghan officials in Xinjiang's capital Urumqi.
 In 2014 to 2018, China developed good ties with the Taliban by meeting them several times.
 The US has also stepped up negotiation efforts with the Taliban.

-2021 US withdrawal and Taliban offensive
+Islamic Emirate of Afghanistan

 In 2021, following the withdrawal of United States troops from Afghanistan and the ensuing Taliban offensive, the Chinese government signaled its willingness to work with a new Taliban-led government.
 The Chinese government is concerned about the possibility of Taliban support for militants in Xinjiang.

-2022 earthquake

 In June 2022, a magnitude 5.9 earthquake killed over 1,150 people and caused widespread destruction in southeastern Afghanistan.
 China participated in the humanitarian efforts by providing US$7.5 million worth of humanitarian assistance for the affected.
 At least seven Chinese planes arrived to distribute aid.
 The Chinese Ambassador to Afghanistan also provided 18 tons of supplies and US$200,000 to the Afghan Red Crescent Society.
 In a press conference, the Taliban thanked Chinese officials for the assistance.

+In September 2023, China appointed Zhao Xing as its Ambassador in Afghanistan, becoming the first country to appoint a new ambassador after the 2021 Taliban victory.
+Zhao was received by acting prime minister Hasan Akhund and acting foreign minister Amir Khan Muttaqi at the Presidential Palace.
+In December 2023, Bilal Karimi was accepted as Afghanistan's Ambassador to China.
+Karimi presented his credentials to CCP General Secretary Xi Jinping in January 2024, making China the first country to accept credentials from Taliban diplomats.
+As of January 2024, China has not stated whether it recognizes the Taliban government.
+Despite its non-recognition of the Taliban government, China negotiates with the Taliban on issues of trade, investment, and aid.
+Among the reasons China seeks to maintain influence with the Taliban is to prevent Uyghur separatists from using Afghanistan as a base from which to conduct separatist activity in Xinjiang.

+In November 2024 a likely drug-related attack happened near the Afghan border in Tajikistan, killing a Chinese worker.